sgmurphy/wordpress-plugins/hcaptcha-for-forms-and-more/readme.txt

 * [WPForms native integration: instructions to enable hCaptcha](https://wpforms.com/docs/how-to-set-up-and-use-hcaptcha-in-wpforms)

 == Changelog ==

+= 4.2.1 =
+* Fixed message layout on the General and Integrations pages.
+* Fixed processing of WooCommerce Register form.

 = 4.2.0 =
 * The minimum required WordPress version is now 5.3.